Lexinfintech slashes U.S. IPO size as China reins in micro-lenders

 Shares of other U.S.-listed Chinese online micro-lenders have tumbled since late November when some of the new rules were first introduced.

-Qudian, China Rapid Finance and PPDAI Group were worst hit, falling by 10 percent to 30 percent after the changes, before staging a partial recovery.
+Qudian (QD.N), China Rapid Finance (XRF.N) and PPDAI Group (PPDF.N) were worst hit, falling by 10 percent to 30 percent after the changes, before staging a partial recovery.

+(Graphic: Lexinfintech cuts IPO size as China crackdown hurts microlenders - reut.rs/2Cg54bV)

 Reporting by Umesh Desai; Editing by Edwina Gibbs and Muralikumar Anantharaman